+However, dust is predicted to settle in the area near and around the Mine.
 Dustfall is currently monitored and managed at the Ekati Mine as part of the AQMMP.
 The Ekati Mine implemented a dustfall monitoring program in 2006 to determine the deposition patterns of fugitive dust from haul roads and other mining activities, which by 2008 was expanded to include additional monitoring stations.
-The aim of this monitoring program is to assist in determining effective mitigation strategies and monitor performance, based on collected dustfall data.
-A conceptual AQEMMP has also been drafted for the Jay Project.
+The objective of this monitoring program is to assist in determining effective mitigation strategies and monitor performance, based on collected dustfall data.
+More detail regarding dust monitoring can be found in the AQMMP (Section 1.3 and 3.5 of ERM 2015), and the Conceptual Air Quality and Emissions Monitoring and Management Plan for the Jay Project (Section 2.4 Dominion Diamond 2015).